Frames Readymade Glossary

 Suitable to go straight in with your print or go larger with a matboard border. -

-A style of frame suitable for 3 Dimensional artworks.
+A style of frame suitable for three-dimensional artworks.

-Box Frames feature a deep 10mm rebate that creates a visible gap between the artwork and the glass. -
+Our Standard 3016B + 3021B Box Frame mouldings feature a deep 10mm rebate that create a visible gap between the artwork and the glass. -

 The sticks of timber used to make up the four sides of your frame.